BrianMJWood/BalloonPop/README.md

 - Make all balloons float up when they appear
 - Adjust the balloon string positioning to match expanded sizes
 - Fix warnings
+- Add a popping sound
+- Add music
+- Add a popping animation